Why Trust This LearnDash Review?

 Tech Knowledge Required

-It's best if you're already familiar with WordPress.
+It's best if you're already familiar with how a WordPress website runs.
 If so then you'll understand the admin area (which is where LearnDash) is installed.
 You'll also understand how to create posts and pages which is what you use to add in your content.
 Most of this is fairly intuitive.
-That's what makes WordPress the top content management system online so even if you don't know how to use WordPress, you can get started with LearnDash as you figure it out.
+That's what makes WordPress the top content management system online.
+Even if you don't know anything about WordPress sites, you can get started with LearnDash as you figure it out.

 It's best if you already know how to install WordPress.
 This can be done simply through Softaculous which is an auto-installer available through most web hosting control panels.
 It's also best if you already know how to install plugins and activate them as well as how to navigate through a WordPress admin area.
 If not, you can learn it as you uncover LearnDash.